Kaombo, the energy of the future

 Safety for workers and for the environment

-HSE (Hygiene, Safety and Environment) it’s a priority for Total around the world and in this huge project it’s a must.
-A specific HSE strategy was adopted for the project, involving every stakeholder and their best practices, called “HSE FOCUS - Forging Our Culture in Safety”.
+HSE (Hygiene, Safety and Environment) is a priority for Total around the world and in this huge project it’s a must.
+A specific HSE strategy was adopted for the project, involving every stakeholder and their best practices, called “HSE FOCUS - Forging Our CUlture in Safety”.

-The project will minimize the environmental impact by exporting the associated gas to an onshore gas plant and using a specific program for waste management onshore and offshore.
+The project minimizes the environmental impact by exporting the associated gas to ALNG* - an onshore gas plant –- and using a specific program for waste management onshore and offshore.
 Total requires to all contractors and subcontractors to fulfill the Quality/Management standards and uses a supply chain with many levels to allow a precise monitoring.

 An exceptional Local Content strategy

-Kaombo project is one of the biggest in terms of local content investment surpassing 2 billion dollars, representing the highest level of local content achieved in country.
+Kaombo project is one of the biggest in terms of local content investment surpassing 2 billion dollars, representing the highest level of local content ever achieved in Country.

-Indeed 84 thousand tons of structures and equipments will be built in national yards, representing 14 million man-hours.
+Indeed, around 84 thousand tons of structures and equipment will be built in national yards, representing more 19 million man-hours.
 This allows Angola yards to reinforce competences and keep a good international recognition.
-The local content strategy was defined by Total and Sonangol (the concessionaire) with a strong participation of local contractors to ensure fair competition and workload distribution.
-Total has been working in deep offshore in Guinea Gulf for the last 15 years; it has been very enriching times.
-After all these years of experience Total has created a background in Angola that allows today’s decision making.
+The local content strategy was defined by Total and Sonangol (the NOC) with a strong participation of local contractors to ensure fair competition and workload distribution.
+Total has been working in deep offshore in Guinea Gulf for the last 20 years; it has been very enriching times.
+After all these years of experience, Total has created a background in Angola that ensures its leadership as a premium oil & gas operator.